dense-analysis/ale/README.md

 the cursor taken from Language Server Protocol linters and `tsserver` with the `ALEHover` command.

+Truncated information will be displayed when the cursor rests on a symbol by default, as long as there are no problems on the same line.

 The information can be displayed in a `balloon` tooltip in Vim or GVim by hovering your mouse over symbols.
 Mouse hovering is enabled by default in GVim, and needs to be configured for Vim 8.1+ in terminals.